 Hypocalcemia has been reported in patients treated with Zoledronic Acid Injection.
 Cardiac arrhythmias and neurologic adverse events (seizures, tetany, and numbness) have been reported secondary to cases of severe hypocalcemia.
-In some instances, hypocalcemia may be life-threatening.
-Hypocalcemia must be corrected before initiating Zoledronic Acid Injection.
+In some instances, hypocalcemia may be lifethreatening.
+Caution is advised when Zoledronic Acid Injection is administered with drugs known to cause hypocalcemia, as severe hypocalcemia may develop, [see Drug Interactions (7)].
+Serum calcium should be measured and hypocalcemia must be corrected before initiating Zoledronic Acid Injection.
 Adequately supplement patients with calcium and vitamin D.